Women

 In the previous post we noted six things that are vital to a proper understanding of Paul’s words in 1 Timothy 2:11-14.
 It would be best if you read part 1 before reading this post.
 Does the Bible really say a woman is not permitted to teach a man?
 Let’s put the pieces together and see where they lead.

-12 I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
-13 For Adam was formed first, then Eve; 14 and Adam was not deceived, but the woman was deceived and became a transgressor.
+11 A woman must learn in quietness and full submissiveness.
+12 I do not permit a woman to teach or to exercise authority over a man; she is to remain quiet.
+13 For Adam was formed first, and then Eve.
+14 And it was not Adam who was deceived, but the woman who was deceived and fell into transgression.
 (1 Tim.
-2:12–14 ESV)
+2:11-14 BEREAN)

 This passage is not about women teaching men, but our English translations certainly make it appear this way.
 This passage is not about women teaching men in the church.
 Neither is it about women serving in positions of authority in the church.
 In fact, the church assembly isn’t found in the context of 1 Timothy at all.